rkit/filemanager-yii2/README.md

 ### Basic usage

 > The example uses [Intervention\Image](https://github.com/Intervention/image), but this is optional.
-> You can use any library for working with files
+> You can use any library for working with files.

 1. **Controller**